 While the Hot Step Air Terra affectionately looks like it’s meant for the mall, it’s actually suited for scary hours.
 GQ’s Cam Wolf notes that NOCTA references Drake’s nocturnal creative process, on par for the man who stays in the studio with the same focus that his athlete peers possess in the gym.

-As alluded by Karl, a semi-rugged outsole and 3M hits offer a slight sense of utility as a nod to NOCTA’s mission of after-hours excellence across all climates.
+A semi-rugged outsole and 3M hits offer a slight sense of utility as a nod to NOCTA’s mission of after-hours excellence across all climates.
 Recently, NOCTA’s already angled Nike collections were tied to golf and outerwear.

 With the first formal shoe, Drake’s backers at Nike are relaying the same message of malleability expressed through relaxed nostalgia and meaningful wearability.